 Sounds perfect for some Grand Cayman diving doesn't it?

 Tim feeding the stingrays at Stingray City off of Grand Cayman.

 The rainy season is from May to November with the beginning (May/June) and end (October/November) of the this period typically seeing the most rain.

 in the Caribbean is from June 1 to November 30.
 Grand Cayman is in the hurricane belt and has been hit by a few major hurricanes.
 The most active months are in the fall - September through November.
-The last major hurricane to hit the islands was Hurricane Ivan in September 2004.
+The last major hurricane to hit the islands was Hurricane Paloma in September 2008.

 Water temperature is pleasant year round averaging 80-82F in the summer and 77-80F in the winter.